Intel sees revenue holding, cuts capital spending, shares up

-Chipmaker Intel Corp forecast revenue broadly in line with Wall Street's expectations and signaled a hefty cut in capital expenditures this year, lifting its shares in after-hours trading.
+Chipmaker Intel Corp (INTC.O) forecast revenue broadly in line with Wall Street's expectations and signalled a hefty cut in capital expenditures this year, lifting its shares in after-hours trading.

 The company, world's largest semiconductor maker, hit the drastically lower revenue forecast it offered for itself last month, and investors breathed a sigh of relief that the company, which is struggling with shrinking demand for PCs, did not have any more bad news.